Anna Lee Fisher: Post-Challenger

-Following the accident, Fisher worked as the Deputy of the Mission Development Branch of the Astronaut Office, and as the astronaut office representative for Flight Data File issues.
+Following the disaster, Fisher worked as the Deputy of the Mission Development Branch of the Astronaut Office, and as the astronaut office representative for Flight Data File issues.
 In that capacity, she served as the crew representative on the Crew Procedures Change Board.
 She served on the Astronaut Selection Board for NASA Astronaut Group 12 in 1987, and in the Space Station Support Office, where she worked part-time in the Space Station Operations Branch.
 In this role she was the crew representative supporting space station development in the areas of training, operations concepts, and the health maintenance facility.

 During an appearance at UCLA, Fisher mentioned that she had completed all the coursework required for a master's degree in chemistry, but students on the PhD track usually bypass their masters.
 Staff at UCLA checked their records, and Fisher was awarded her Master of Science degree in chemistry in 1987.
-She was initiated as an alumna into the Pi Beta Phi Fraternity for Women in 1989, at the San Diego biennial Convention.
+She was initiated as an alumna into the Pi Beta Phi fraternity for Women in 1989, at the San Diego biennial Convention.